The Apple Watch: Is it a gadget or a fashion statement?

-CHICAGO/LOS ANGELES Apple CEO Tim Cook summed up the problem during a conversation with sales staff at a London Apple Store: "We've never sold anything as a company that people could try on before."
+* In connection with Chertoff's appointment, Varex board increased its size to seven directors Source text for Eikon: Further company coverage:

-With the expected launch on Monday of the Apple Watch, the company’s first new product in five years, Apple will be stepping into new territory.
+CHICAGO/LOS ANGELES, March 8 Apple CEO Tim Cook summed up the problem during a conversation with sales staff at a London Apple Store: "We've never sold anything as a company that people could try on before."

 To conquer the marketplace, the watch will have to appeal not only as a gadget but as a fashion statement, a fact tacitly acknowledged by Apple's decision to launch its advertising campaign with a 12-page insert in the March issue of Vogue.